 Following are the required stuff for making the reclaimed dining table:

 Rip Saw or Hand Saw

-Follow these instructions step-by-step to make your reclaimed dining table:
+Follow these instructions step-by-step to make your industrial dining table:

 1- Bring the salvaged wood to your home

 Have the reclaimed wood brought to your home in the size you want?
 Make sure your boards are long and wide enough to seat the number of people you want.
 In this case, the seating is for eight people so 3-12’ boards will work just fine.
 Using gloves while working with wood is a good way to save your hands from bruises and cuts.

 2- Nail pulling

 It is hard to find reclaimed wood which doesn’t have nails and screws holding the pieces together.
 Pull out all the nails, screws and staples and make sure you pull with the wood grain to prevent any damage to the wood.

 Next, you have to cut the wood according to the length you want to maintain.
 It also depends upon the style of legs you want your table to have.